16 Top-Rated Things to Do in Thunder Bay, Ontario

 The city of Thunder Bay, Ontario has certainly come a long way since its foundation as a fur trading post back in 1816.
-Able to trace its roots back to the establishment of historic Fort William, this strategically placed community on the shores of Lake Superior is now one of northwestern Ontario's most important commercial and educational centers.
+Able to trace its roots back to the establishment of historic Fort William, this strategically placed community on the shores of Lake Superior is now one of northwestern Ontario's most vibrant cities.

-To learn more about this and the many other year-round things to do in this vibrant city, be sure to read our list of the top things to do in Thunder Bay, Ontario.
+To learn more about this and the many other year-round tourist attractions in this vibrant city, be sure to read our list of the top things to do in Thunder Bay, Ontario.

 1. Participate in History at Fort William Historical Park